wallet77/grunt-changelog-customizable/README.md

 A string value that is put as generated file's header

 #### options.dest
-Type: `String`
+Type: `Object`
-Default value: 'changelog.md'
+Default value: see usage examples

-A string value for destination file
+A object to describe destination file

 #### options.template
 Type: `String`